yasinpalizban/laravel-restful-api-kick-starter/README.md

 # Laravel 9 Modular RestFull Api Kick Starter

-Laravel restful api kick start is amazing  project, very power full  scaffolding to develop any application with out being how project is getting bigger and bigger.
+Laravel restful api kick start is amazing  project, very power full  scaffolding to develop any application without being worry about how project is getting bigger and bigger.

 ### Instructions